noia1/Factoring-Large-Binomial-Coefficients/README.md

 Problem Statement
 -----------------
-Factoring Large Binomial Coefficients The binomial coefficient (n choose m) for two non-negative numbers n >= m >= 0is defined as (n choose m) = n!/(m!(n - m)!).Binomial coefficients can be quite large, even for small n, but thanks to their structure can be factored with relative
+The binomial coefficient (n choose m) for two non-negative numbers n >= m >= 0is defined as (n choose m) = n!/(m!(n - m)!).Binomial coefficients can be quite large, even for small n, but thanks to their structure can be factored with relative